Marriott Bonvoy Complete Guide

 Marriott’s partnership with United Airlines is named RewardsPlus.
 RewardsPlus offers benefits to United and Marriott Bonvoy members who sign up here: mrrewardsplus.com.
 RewardsPlus offers the following benefits:

-- United MileagePlus Premier Silver status (Marriott Titanium Elite and Ambassador Elite members only): United Silver status offers free economy plus seats at check-in, free domestic first class upgrade on day of departure when available, one free checked bag, etc.
+• United MileagePlus Premier Silver status: Those with Marriott Titanium Elite and Ambassador Elite receive complimentary United MileagePlus Premier Silver status.
+United Silver status offers free economy plus seats at check-in, free domestic first class upgrade on day of departure when available, one free checked bag and more.

-- Marriott Bonvoy Gold Elite status (for those with MileagePlus Premier Gold or higher status): Marriott Gold status offers 2pm late checkout, 25% point bonus, welcome gift (points only), room upgrade when available, enhanced internet.
+• Marriott Bonvoy Gold Elite status: Those with MileagePlus Premier Gold or higher status will receive Marriott Gold Elite status.
+Marriott Gold status offers 2pm late checkout, 25% point bonus, welcome gift (points only), room upgrade when available, enhanced internet.

 Marriott Bonvoy Moments